 One of the first harness racing tracks in America, if not the first, was the Harlem Lane course in New York, although it also carried Thoroughbred racing and the first speed record in American trotting history was set her in 1806.

 As the country's roads improved so did the vehicles harness racers pulled.
 The first were stripped down four-wheel buggies and carts.
 Around 1840, a two wheeled, high wheeled vehicle was the norm, The height allowed the driver to see over the horse's back and better speeds were achieved.

 As the popularity of the sport increased, other tracks were built.
 In 1940, the opening of Roosevelt Raceway was the beginning of harness racing's current era, with really took off after the end of World War II and most large tracks were lighted for night racing also.
 And the modern sulky, or bike, is very light weight, very low and very aerodynamic and is used across the world at big tracks where world records are broken and set.

 Today with Pari-mutuel harness racing, the sport is a national pass time in many countries as it continues to grow in popularity, as anyone who has witnessed the Prix d'Amerique harness racing classic in Paris, France where the country has developed the French Trotter, second in quality to none in the world.

 Despite the speed of modern harness racing today, despite the modern race tracks and miles of tote machines, despite such innovations as the all weather racing strips , harness racing remains a nostalgic link with the past in America as it does in many countries.
-It was and wasn't so long ago that the owner of the fastest harness horse locally, village by village, was a well known man because of his horse.
+It was and wasn't so long ago that village by village, the owner of the fastest harness horse locally was a well known man because of his horse.